defi-wonderland/handbook/sites/aztec/docs/contracts/account-contracts/account-contracts.md

 ## What the account owns

 An account owns identity and policy.
 It verifies an authentication witness for a specific, domain‑separated message; applies its nonce policy to prevent replay and enforce ordering; and decides who pays fees and under what rules.
-Every request therefore flows through the account’s rules: the fee payload runs first, the app payload runs second, and if any invariant fails the whole request reverts.
+Every request therefore flows through the account’s rules: the fee payload runs first, the app payload runs second, and if any invariant fails the request cannot be proven.

 ## From user intent to execution